Alejandro Sanz – El Vino De Tu Boca. Lyrics Meaning: The Only Taste Worth Savoring

 It’s that I prefer it to be with you

-In another bed, one doesn’t sleep the same
+In another bed, sleep isn’t the same

 If it’s not from your mouth, I don’t like the wine